 Homology modelling of psCLU did not yield well folded three-dimensional structures due to non-availability of homologous structure in the Protein Data Bank (PDB).
 Hence ab initio modelling was performed, and the model obtained from the RaptorX server showed the best folding pattern with favourable Ramachandran plot statistics.
 This initial structure had 93.0% residues in the most favoured regions, 6.7% residues in additionally allowed regions, and 0.7% residues in the generously allowed regions.
 In the first round of structure optimization, the residues in the generously allowed regions were further refined by the ModLoop server (Fiser & Sali 2003).
 Furthermore, multiple cycles of loop refinement were carried out with the GalaxyLoop server (Ko et al. 2012).
 To improve the quality assessment score, the model was refined up to P-Score = 0.5978 using ModRefiner (Xu & Zhang 2011).
 The resulting structure from ModRefiner was further refined using GalaxyRefine to rebuild and repack the side-chains, followed by molecular dynamics-based overall structural relaxation which helped in improving the global and local quality of the model structures (Heo et al. 2013).
 The resulting five model structures were assessed based on the ProTSAV P-scores; P-Score for Model-1 = 0.5786; Model-2= 0.5798; Model-3 = 0.5825; Model-4= 0.5775; Model-5= 0.5787.
 The best P-scored Model-4 was selected for a final round of refinement and energy minimization with the YASARA server (Krieger et al. 2009) and GalaxyRefine server (Heo et al. 2013).

 This modelled structure of psCLU correlates well with the pattern of secondary structure predictions obtained from PSIPRED (Supplementary figure 1).
 Ramachandran plot for the final refined structure indicates 98.5% residues in the most favoured region and 1.5% residues in the additionally favoured region (Figure 2).
+The ab initio modelled structure of psCLU was further compared with the structure of CLU submitted in the AlphaFold-EBI PSD database.
+STRIDE analysis of the two PDB structures indicates a close correlation in the high confidence regions predicted by AlphaFold and the modelled psCLU.
+However, the major difference between the two structures were observed in the low confidence region predicted by AlphaFold (Supplementary figure 2).
+The region from Asp193 to Glu245, which was predicted as loops by the AlphaFold algorithm, was successfully modelled and refined as α-helices in this study.

 Furthermore, the accuracy of the model was also confirmed by noting the distances between the pairs of cysteine residues known to form disulphide bonds in the active form of CLU.
 Therefore, this model was used for structure-based mutational analysis.

 Mutational analysis: